 What is vaginal cancer?

-- squamous cell carcinoma – the most common type of cancer, affecting cells covering the surface of the vagina
+- Squamous cell carcinoma (SCC) – This is the most common type of cancer, affecting cells covering the surface of the vagina.
+It usually grows slowly over many years.

-- adenocarcinoma – a type of cancer that begins in the glandular cells lining the vagina.
+- Adenocarcinoma – A type of cancer that begins in the glandular cells lining the vagina.
+This type is more likely to spread to the lungs and lymph nodes.

 Vaginal cancer symptoms

-- bloody or smelly vaginal discharge not related to your menstrual period
+- bloody vaginal discharge not related to your menstrual period, which may have an offensive or unusual odour

 - pain during sexual intercourse